decaf-dev/obsidian-note-splitter/README.md

 3. Type `Split by delimiter`
 4. Press enter

 Splitting a note will not modify the original note.
+(Unless the [delete original](#delete-original) setting is enabled.)
 It will create a new notes in an output folder that you specify.

 ### Frontmatter